I think you’ll agree with me when I say it can be overwhelming to plan a road trip.

 Pinterest is the social network of choice for finding posts by independent bloggers, especially if they’re travel bloggers.
 (There’s a reason I add Pinterest-friendly images to the end of all my blog posts.)

-Find the Best Places to Eat on your Road Trip
+How to Find the Best Places to Eat on your Road Trip

 We here at Flâneur Files take food very seriously.
 It’s fun to try new food and go to new restaurants.
 American cuisine is so wildly varied and contains such a mixture of influences that it’s impossible to run out of things to try.